hathach/tinyusb/README.md

 ## Compiler & IDE

 The stack is developed with GCC compiler, and should be compilable with others.
 Folder `examples` provide Makefile and Segger Embedded Studio build support.
+[Here is instruction to build example](examples/readme.md).

 ## Getting Started